kanonenfutter/njodel/README.md

 ## Issues
 - Infinite scroll sometimes acts really weird or not at all.

-## Notices
+## Notes

 ### Authentication

 You need to generate a Jodel account before first use.
 Follow the installation instructions.

-### Location
+### Change your location
-<s>You can't change the location yet.
-Since the built-in auth token is linked the location of the real device.</s> Use `jodel.py`.
+Run `python/jodel.py` or use the website.

 ### Account Revalidation
 You account's access tokens expires after a while.
-Revalidate your account by running `jodel_account.bat` or `jodel.py`
+Revalidate your account by running `jodel_account.bat`, `python/jodel.py` or use the website.

 ## Disclaimer